remix-run/react-router/.changeset/prerendering.md

 - Add support for `prerender` config in the React Router vite plugin, to support existing SSG use-cases

-To use "Prerender Mode" you set `ssr:false` in your plugin config, since you intend to prerenderr your HTML files instead of rendering them on a server at runtime, and then tell React Router which paths you would like to prerender via the `prerender` config.

-`prerender` can either be an array of string paths, or a function (sync or async) that returns an array of strings so that you can dynamically generate the paths by talking to your CMS, etc.
+You can use the `prerender`config to pre-render your `.html` and `.data` files at build time and then serve them statically at runtime. `prerender` can either be an array of string paths, or a function (sync or async) that returns an array of strings so that you can dynamically generate the paths by talking to your CMS, etc.

 ```ts
 export default defineConfig({